Partner, Gibson, Dunn & Crutcher, Adjunct Professor of Law

 B.A., University of California, Berkeley; J.D., University of Chicago

-Prior to joining the firm, Prof. Perry served from 1993-1994 as a law clerk to Justice Sandra Day O’Connor of the Supreme Court of the United States, and to Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.
+Before joining the Firm, Professor Perry served as a law clerk to Justice Sandra Day O’Connor of the Supreme Court of the United States, and to Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.
 He also worked as an attorney in the Office of the Solicitor General of the United States.

 Professor Perry earned his law degree with high honors from the University of Chicago Law School in 1991, where he served as Executive Editor of the Law Review.
 His undergraduate degree was conferred by the University of California at Berkeley.
 He is a member of the Bars of the State of California and the District of Columbia, and he has been admitted to practice before the Supreme Court of the United States, the United States Courts of Appeals for every Circuit, and several district courts.